2i2c-org/docs/user/howto/launch-dask-gateway-cluster.md

 - *What are the best practices for using Dask to scale computations?*

-  Take a look at the [Dask - Besk Practices](https://docs.dask.org/en/latest/best-practices.html) documentation for a guide to using Dask efficiently.
+  Take a look at the [Dask - Best Practices](https://docs.dask.org/en/latest/best-practices.html) documentation for a guide to using Dask efficiently.

 - *Why can't I choose the instance type for my cluster?*